developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 * **indicatorLeft**
  * horizontal position of left edge, in pixels
 * **indicatorTop**
- * veritical position of top edge, in pixels
+ * vertical position of top edge, in pixels
 * **indicatorHeight**
  * indicator height from top to bottom, in pixels
 * **indicatorWidth**